-This practical course develops the fundamental skills and techniques of baking and pastry.
-Student will produce a variety of baked goods and pastry items.
-Emphasis will be placed on the foundations of essential skills and knowledge required to contribute as an effective team member in a professional kitchen.
+In this practical course, students develop the fundamental skills and techniques of baking and pastry.
+Students produce a variety of baked goods and pastry items.
+Emphasis is placed on the foundations of essential skills and knowledge required to contribute as an effective team member in a professional kitchen.

-FOSR1019 Basic Kitchen Management and the Professional Chef 28.0 Hours In this course students will explore the history and career paths of the professional chef.
-Students will learn foundational business skills required to become a professional chef including essential numeric skills and core values required for the culinary industry.
+FOSR1019 Basic Kitchen Management and the Professional Chef 28.0 Hours In this course, students explore the history and career paths of the professional chef.
+Students learn the foundational business skills required to become a professional chef including essential numeric skills and core values required for the culinary industry.

-FOSR1020 Advanced Nutrition and Food for Health 28.0 Hours

-This course will build upon Nutrition and Food Safety Training whereby students create recipes and menus that fulfill the needs of a balanced diet and the needs of those who have special dietary requirements.
-The focus will be to maintain the culinary artistry and the nutritional integrity while meeting the required dietary parameters.
+FOSR1020 Advanced Nutrition and Food for Health 28.0 Hours Building upon knowledge gained in Nutrition and Food Safety Training, students create recipes and menus that fulfil the needs of a balanced diet and the needs of those who have special dietary requirements.
+Maintaining the culinary artistry and the nutritional integrity while meeting the required dietary parameters are emphasized.
 P- FOSR1015 Basic Nutrition and Food Safety Training

-FOSR1021 Advanced Cooking Techniques and Product Knowledge 70.0 Hours This practical course enables students to develop knowledge of butchery, larder, moist and dry heat cooking techniques in a professional kitchen while applying principles of sustainability.
-The focus of the course will be on the knowledge, skills and behaviours of a professional cook, sanitation and the workflow processes in a kitchen.
-Students will practice skills and techniques to prepare larder items, paté/terrine, meat, poultry, fish, shellfish and principles of plate presentation.
+FOSR1021 Advanced Cooking Techniques and Product Knowledge 70.0 Hours In this practical course, students develop knowledge of butchery, larder, moist and dry heat cooking techniques in a professional kitchen while applying principles of sustainability.
+The focus is on the knowledge, skills and behaviours of a professional cook, sanitation and the workflow processes in a kitchen.
+Students practice skills and techniques to prepare larder items, paté/terrine, meat, poultry, fish, shellfish and principles of plate presentation.